mkhoshle/PORTFOLIO/README.md

 Supplementary material (scripts and documentation) for the paper Parallel Performance of Molecular Dynamics Trajectory Analysis, available at https://onlinelibrary.wiley.com/doi/abs/10.1002/cpe.5789.

 ### [Molecular Counting & Single Molecule Localization Microscopy in Living Cells Using Deep-Learning](https://github.com/mkhoshle/PORTFOLIO.github.io/tree/master/Molecular%20Counting)
+In this project, I employed a deep convolutional neural network to quantify the number of particles in a region of interest.
+I implemented a pre-trained neural network and parallelized the model on GPU.
+The deep convolutional neural network was able to overcome important theoretical challenges arises from the complex photo-physics of fluorescent molecules and gain acceptable accuracy up to a density of 6 [emitter/m2].

 In this project, I learned about stochastic models for parameter learning from the data, Monte Carlo methods, Hidden Markov Models with application to physical and biological sciences.
 I built a Bayesian non-parametric model for counting number of molecules on top of the cell by analyzing images from super-resolution microscopy.